Home > Cancun

 There are numerous amazing beach resorts stretching from the Hotel Zone, to some 30 miles or more south.
 Hint! - For the first time visitor, I highly recommend selecting a resort in the Zona Hotelera, also know as the "Hotel Zone".

-The Hotel Zone is a long peninsula strand looping from downtown to the airport.
-One side of the strand faces the ocean and the
+The Hotel Zone is a long peninsula strand looping from downtown to just east of the airport.
+One side of the strand faces the ocean and the other a lagoon.

 downtown, great restaurants, high end shopping, night life while being